-The best posture correctors to buy now
+The best wearable posture trainer

 It goes on like a backpack and is best worn for a few hours every day for a couple of weeks; after that you should have adjusted to your new and improved posture, and can carry on without it.